-Philosophy Pedagogy and Professionalization Workshops aim to prepare current graduate students to teach philosophy in an academic setting.
-In order to supplement the department’s strong scholarship and provide students with practical pedagogical skills, NSSR faculty, alumni, and advanced NSSR PhD students with teaching experience take turns to facilitate the workshops, which are constructed around various pedagogical topics including: discussion techniques, basic classroom management, preparing and delivering a lecture, designing a syllabus, teaching close-reading skills, and navigating issues of gender and race in the classroom.
+Philosophy Pedagogy and Professionalization Workshops are aimed at preparing current graduate students to teach philosophy in an academic setting.
+In order to supplement the department’s strong scholarship and provide students with practical pedagogical skills, NSSR faculty, alumni, and advanced NSSR PhD students with teaching experience take turns facilitating the workshops, which are constructed around various pedagogical topics including discussion techniques, basic classroom management, preparing and delivering a lecture, designing a syllabus, teaching close-reading skills, and navigating issues of gender and race in the classroom.

 The Wittgenstein Workshop is a research group that meets a few times a semester and invites scholars and NSSR faculty and students to present work-in-progress.
 While an interest in Wittgenstein might be helpful in attending, it is by no means necessary.